-Here are some tips and tools for creating an effective film production schedule.
-A film production schedule is fundamental when organising a video project.
-But it shouldn’t only be thought of as a tool – it’s so much more than that.
-It reflects a strategy, follows a working methodology and becomes a means of communication in its own right.
-A film production schedule should cover all the bases of project management, but it is also vital for it to resonate with the philosophy of the production team and the client’s situation.
-How can you create a production schedule that reflects your personal approach to making a film?
-Let’s find out!
+Here are 4 key points for creating an effective film production schedule.
+A film production schedule is a fundamental part of audiovisual project organization.
+But let’s not reduce it to just a tool!
+It’s so much more than that: it reflects a strategy, reveals a working method and becomes a communication medium… The film production schedule must include the common basics of project management, but it must also and above all fit in with the philosophy of the production team and the customer context.
+How do you create a production schedule that effectively engages all players in the film’s success?
+Let’s go!

-Yes, there’s no doubt about it: making a film is neither the core business of companies, nor their day-to-day business.
-In fact, this is one of the reasons why video agencies and production companies exist.
+Yes, there’s no doubt about it: making a film is neither a company’s core business, nor part of its daily routine.
+In fact, this is one of the raisons d’être of video agencies and production companies.

-One of the first things a collaborator expects is a clear vision of the production stages.
+One of the first things an employee expects is a clear vision of the production stages.
 In fact, this is often one of the first questions asked when a project is launched.

-So how do you give the client and creative teams a vision?
+So how do you provide the customer and creative teams with a vision?

-Yes, knowing the stages and their deadlines is the first step, but it’s far from enough.
+Yes, knowing the stages and their dates is a basic requirement, but it’s far from enough.
 Your contacts need to know the whys and wherefores of each stage.
 If they don’t, they’ll lose interest in the workflow, and won’t be committed when the time comes.

 A schedule is the basis for the personal organization of each project participant.
 It enables them to understand their role and better coordinate their work with other team members.

-Creators, clients: each have their own role and their own time to shine.
-This is one of the foundations of orchestration, and one of the best practices to be tactfully disseminated to all project participants.
-Everyone can play an advisory role, but we can all agree that collaboration is always a well-balanced mix of observation and proposal.
+This is one of the foundations of orchestration.
+It’s one of the best practices to be tactfully communicated to all project participants.
+Everyone may have an advisory role, but we can all agree that collaboration is always a well-balanced mix of observation and proposal.